Shuffle

 2. Create an account and verify your identity as required.

-3. Follow the website’s instructions to buy your cryptoassets, such as Bitcoin (BTC) and Ether (ETH).
+3. Follow the website’s instructions to buy your cryptoassets, such as Bitcoin (BTC) and Ethereum (ETH).

 4. Your purchased cryptocurrency will appear in your exchange account.